BJP committee on fact-finding visit to Rajasthan after death of seer who protested mining | Politics

 A four-member committee formed by BJP national president J P Nadda visited Pasopa village in Rajasthan's Bharatpur district on Sunday, a day after a seer protesting against mining activities died by self-immolation.

-The committee comprising Bharatiya Janata Party (BJP) national general secretary and Rajasthan in-charge Arun Singh, MP Swami Sumedhanand Saraswati, former Union Minister and MP Satyapal Singh, former Uttar Pradesh DGP and MP Brijlal Yadav were present on the spot.
+The committee comprising Bharatiya Janata Party (BJP) national general secretary and Rajasthan in-charge Arun Singh, MP Swami Sumedhanand Saraswati, former Union Minister and MP Satyapal Singh, former Uttar Pradesh DGP and MP Brij Lal were present on the spot.

 Arun Singh and other committee members met seers and local people in Pasopa village.
 The committee offered prayers at the Adibadri temple and took details of the mining activities and the protest against mining.
 It sought factual information from the officers of the police and administration of Bharatpur district.